 Emission Factors deforestation

 tCO2/ha ±90% CI (tCO 2 /ha) ±90% CI (in percentage)

-Closed Forest Wet Evergreen 401.3 502.3 125%
+Closed Forest Wet Evergreen 467.2 505.6 108%

-Moist Evergreen 862.3 280.0 32%
+Moist Evergreen 938.6 283.8 30%

-Moist Semi- deciduous NW 435.9 76.3 18%
+Moist Semi- deciduous NW 481.1 81.7 17%

-Moist Semi- deciduous SE 665.7 312.4 47%
+Moist Semi- deciduous SE 686.7 313.0 46%

-Upland Evergreen 494.9 141.8 29%
+Upland Evergreen 534.5 150.4 28%

-Open Forest Wet Evergreen 169.3 102.4 61%
+Open Forest Wet Evergreen 207.8 104.5 50%

-Moist Evergreen 162.8 59.8 37%
+Moist Evergreen 211.9 62.3 29%

-Moist Semi- deciduous NW 160.3 54.3 34%
+Moist Semi- deciduous NW 200.4 58.0 29%

-Moist Semi- deciduous SE 174.3 52.9 30%
+Moist Semi- deciduous SE 209.4 57.3 27%

-Upland Evergreen 196.0 64.0 33%
+Upland Evergreen 212.3 77.1 36%

-QA/QC The inventory data management workflow includes Quality Assurance and Quality Control procedures procedures.
+QA/QC procedures applied The inventory data management workflow includes Quality Assurance and Quality Control procedures.
 15 randomly selected plots were revisited as quality control plots.
-Finally 12 out of applied these plots were revisited in the field for quality control, being 3.3 per cents out of the total 358 planned plots and 4.1 per cents of the plots with measured data.
+Finally 12 out of these plots were revisited in the field for quality control, being 3.3 per cents out of the total 358 planned plots and 4.1 per cents of the plots with measured data.
 The average differences between the original and quality control measurements are found statistically insignificant (t-test), the maximum average diameter and height differences are found to be up to 11.5 cm and 8.5 meter based on the field measurements excluding the outlier plots.
 For 75 percent of the plots AGC and BGC values deviate less than 30 percent between two measurement times.
 There are two outlier plots where the large deviation compared to the original measurements suggests that the plot locations are not matching precisely.
 Some of the differences can be attributed to harvesting activities.
 Source: section 4.1.4 of The FPP Report on Mapping of Forest Cover and Carbon Stock in Ghana (2013) Finally, the average carbon stock values per forest structure/vegetation zone have been compared against the IPCC default ranges available showing the values are within the expected ranges (see Annex 4).
-Uncertainty The table above provides the 90% confidence interval for all fixed variables reported. associated The uncertainty of the individual pools was calculated with equation 8 (see section 2.2.2) and with this the uncertainties are aggregated through simple error propagation (see equation 4) parameter: Any Ghana does not have access to multiple inventory assessments over time.
-As such, the only comment: component of the EF calculation that could change is the calculation of post-deforestation carbon contents since this is based on the AD observations of the LU replacing forest over the 2005-2014 period.
+Uncertainty associated with this parameter: Any comment: The table above provides the 90% confidence interval for all fixed variables reported.
+The uncertainty of the individual pools was calculated with equation 10 (see section 2.2.2) and the uncertainties are aggregated through simple error propagation (see equation 4) Ghana does not have access to multiple inventory assessments over time.
+As such, the only component of the EF calculation that could change is the calculation of post-deforestation carbon contents since this is based on the AD observations of the LU replacing forest over the 2005-2014 period.
 Post-deforestation carbon contents are discussed in the following parameter box.

 Parameter: Post-deforestation carbon content (interim in EF calculation) Description: This is the average weighted carbon contents in the landuse replacing forest in case of deforestation.
 This value is subtracted from the forest carbon stock to get the net per hectare emission factor associated with deforestation.
 The post-deforestation carbon contents are averaged at the vegetation zone level and the same average value is used when open- or closed forest is deforested.
 Data unit: tons of CO 2 equivalent per ha Source of data This information is a combination of the SLMS and FPP. or description In the sample unit assessment of the SLMS, for each deforestation plot the land-use after of the method deforestation is assessed.
-Accordingly, the proportion of post-deforestation land-use (annual for developing cropland, perennial cropland, grassland, settlement) is calculated, and these proportions are the data used to calculate the weighted post-deforestation carbon contents. including the spatial level of the data
+Accordingly, the proportion of post-deforestation land-use (annual for developing cropland, perennial cropland, grassland, settlement) is calculated, and these proportions are the data used to calculate the weighted post-deforestation carbon contents. including the

+spatial level of

+the data

 (local,

-regional,

-national,

-international):
+regiona al,

+nationa al,

+interna tional):